dannyacosta-ucf/portfolio-2/README.md

 # Exercise Tracker App
 ## Features
-Easily and effortlessly track a variety of duration and repetition exercises.
+-Easily and effortlessly track a variety of duration and repetition exercises.

-Highest scores in all exercises are visible right on the exercise card.
+-Highest scores in all exercises are visible right on the exercise card.

-A summary of all finished exercises is presented in a scrollable list view.
+-A summary of all finished exercises is presented in a scrollable list view.
+-Track duration exercises with a stopwatch interface.
+-Track repetition exercises with a step counter interface.